amida-tech/blue-button-record/README.md

 ### saveAllSections(ptKey, ptRecord, sourceId, callback)

-Save section entries for the patient.
+Saves multiple sections in Master Health Record.

 __Arguments__
 * `ptKey` - Identification string for the patient.
 * `ptRecord` - Multiple sections keyed with section names and an array of entries with schema as specified in [`connectDatabase`](#connectDatabase).
 * `sourceId` - Id for the source where the `ptRecord` is located.
 * `callback(err, ids)` - A callback which is called when saving sections is succesfull, or an error occurs.  `ids` are array of arrays of database assigned identifier for each section and entries in the section.
-Section order is in section name alphabetical.
+Section order is section name alphabetical.

 __Examples__